Bradley Cottages (Norton Court Estate Cottage No 24)

 In 1927-29 Albert, Leah, Adelaide and William John Giddings

-In 1939 Walter and Athelinda Daisy Roles were here.
-Walter was originally from Deerhurst / Apperley and had married Athelinda Freeman, of a Norton family, in 1929 at Tewkesbury having four children; Athelinda Joan, Marian Myrtle, Violet Joyce and Dorothy Grace.
+In 1939 Walter and Athelinda Daisy Roles were here with Walter employed as a farm labourer.
+Walter was born on 31 July 1897 at Apperley, the son of Charles and Mary Elizabeth Roles and in 1911 was living with his widowed mother at 1 Bath Cottages, Apperley.
+Walter married Athelinda Freeman, of a Norton family, in 1929 at Tewkesbury having four children; Athelinda Joan, Marian Myrtle, Violet Joyce and Dorothy Grace.
 In 1936 they had been at Smithfield so had only just moved in.
+The family appear to have returned to Apperley in September 1944.
+Athelinda died in 1977 and Walter in 1978.

 In 1948 James Fuller was here, in 1949 Ethel Marion Emily Hoepfner, and in 1951 ‘Mills’.